Elisabeth Waldo: Recording and later career

 Waldo was among the first to bring many pre-Columbian instruments into a recording studio for her albums Maracatu (1959), Rites of the Pagan (1960) and Realm of the Incas (1961).
 Although based on her research in indigenous music, the albums were unlike field recordings of Native American music produced by ethnomusicologists at the time: they were made in the studio using the most advanced high fidelity and stereo recording techniques, and all of the compositions were by Waldo.
-For these reasons her records would later not be regarded as "world music" but as "new-age music" and then "exotica".
+For these reasons, her records would later not be regarded as "world music" but as "new-age music" and then "exotica".

 Waldo was recruited to compose original music for a Latter-day Saint pageant, People of the Book, inspired by the Book of Mormon.
 The pageant played four shows at the Starlight Bowl October 1967 and was revived for a three-date run in Salt Lake City, Ogden, and Provo, Utah, where Waldo's music received the most praise as in an article in the Daily Universe: "the sonic experience made one's attendance at this production worthwhile."

 Waldo began scoring film soundtracks in the early 1970s.
-During the 1980s she became interested in the music of China and formed an ensemble that helped introduce Chinese music and dance for the Los Angeles Unified School District.
+During the 1980s, she became interested in the music of China and formed an ensemble that helped introduce Chinese music and dance for the Los Angeles Unified School District.
 The group toured several times to China as part of a cultural exchange with several Chinese conservatories.
-While there, Waldo performed her "Concierto Indo-Americano" with the Xian Symphony Orchestra.
+While there, Waldo performed her "Concierto Indo-Americano" with the Xi'an Symphony Orchestra.
 In 1987, she founded the New Mission Theatre, a 150-seat venue for use by the Multi-Cultural Music and Art Foundation of Northridge (a neighborhood in the San Fernando Valley region of the City of Los Angeles).

+Death

+Waldo died at her home in the Northridge neighborhood of Los Angeles, on March 16, 2026, at the age of 107.